DeeCZe/pokus/README.md

 # Pet-Simulator-99-Gambling-Bot
-A gambling bot for pet sim 99, the sequel to pet simulator x
+A gambling bot for pet simulator 99, the sequel to pet simulator x

-## Setup Tutorial Vid Comming Soon
+## Setup Tutorial Vid Coming Soon

 ## Games